gcaddick/ASHT/README.md

 As shown, 7. is still orange, meaning it is still in progress.
 The issue here is that you cannot easily delete default VPC/ACLs and I am in the process of working out how to.
 My temporary fix is deny all inbound and outbound traffic as explained in the comments on that card.

+**Process**

+After setting up the trello board, I started with what I knew how to do.
+This was setting up the S3 buckets and then finding out how to deny all (using the pulic access block resource).
+I then went through the cards in number order, finding the terraform registry website and read through the documentation on that specific module, saving any useful commands in the comments of the trello card.

+**Issues Faced**

 The main issues I came across in this project was writing the bucket policies to give CloudTrail access to the s3 bucket.
 As seen on the trello board in card (1.)
 I used a docs.aws resource to help with the content of the